miffels/DysonSpherePlanner/README.md

+> It appears Kirk and community beat me to it and provided tools on factoriolab, dspwiki and god knows where else.
+I may or may not continue working on this as a toy project, but I guess it's not worth investing too much here.
+>
+> -- Michael

 # Dyson Sphere Planner

 A factory planner tool for the Dyson Sphere Program game.
 This is a community project and not otherwise related to Youthcat Studio.